 What helps a smoker quit?
 In these videos from CDC’s Tips From Former Smokers campaign, Rebecca reveals that the birth of her grandson motivated her to quit for good.
 She made other healthy changes too.
 She sought help for her depression and began to exercise.
 As a result, she is healthier and happier.

-The Kansas Department of Health and Environment Tobacco Use Prevention Program will provide materials free of charge to promote tobacco cessation resources available through KanCare (Kansas Medicaid) and the online Brief Tobacco Intervention course.
+The Kansas Department of Health and Environment Tobacco Use Prevention Program will provide materials free of charge to promote tobacco cessation resources available through KanCare (Kansas Medicaid).
 Resources are available that target both providers and KanCare participants.
 Click here to view and order available materials.